danharel/compcon/Getting-Started.md

 Hello.

 First, thank you.
 Second, I'm sorry.

-It's a new project, built (initially) as a small thing meant for my friends, then it exploded in scope.
+COMP/CON is a new project, built (initially) as a small thing meant only for my friends (and no one but me would ever have to look inside), then it exploded in scope.
 A lot of the code in here, as of this writing, is first-blush implementation.
 If you see something that's nonsensical or dumb it's more than likely because it is - don't hesitate to submit a PR.

 It's (March '19) awaiting a first clean-up/refactoring effort, just a heads up.